Aaron Tucker

-Aaron Tucker (born 1982) is a Canadian digital artist, writer, and educator.
+Aaron Tucker (born 1982) is a Canadian writer, digital artist, and scholar.

 He is a lecturer in the English department and a research fellow with the Centre for Digital Humanities at Toronto Metropolitan University.
+He received his Ph.D. from the Cinema and Media Arts Department at York University in March 2023, where his graduate work studying the cinema of facial recognition technologies was awarded the Governor General Gold Medal.

 Life and work

 Tucker was born in Vernon, British Columbia, and resides and works in Toronto, Ontario.
-He is the author of two books of poetry and two academic books.
+He is the author of two novels, three books of poetry, and two academic books.

 He teaches and researches 3D printing and other artistic ways of rethinking the relationship between humans and computers.
 He also collaborates with poets, programmers, and artists on digital art projects such as The ChessBard and Loss Sets.

+His academic work looks primarily at the intersection of citizenship, the management of citizenship resources, and crises within facial recognition technology, with articles appearing in IEEE Technology and Society and Afterimage.